This page will always describe any additions and

 are so much stronger than 12 character passwords, the rules for forming them

-can be much more relaxed, that they can be made easier to remember and type.
+can be much more relaxed, making them easier to remember and type.

-file, the intruders could probably do much without any passwords, but whatever
+file, intruders could do much without any passwords, but the

-vulnerablity let them in may not remain open.
+vulnerablity that let them in may not remain open.
 Getting valid passords gives them

 continued access.
 From your perspective, it looks a lot different if $10,000